zukunft/zukunft.com/docs/llm_coding.md

 - **Wrong**: `$frm_lnk = new formula_link($usr); $frm_lnk->set_id(99); ...` — ad-hoc construction scattered across test files makes fixtures hard to maintain and diverge silently

 When a needed factory method does not yet exist, add it to the appropriate `test_*.php` file in `src/test/php/create/` before writing the test.
 The `test_mappers.php` class coordinates factory calls when a test needs to resolve a class name to a test object at runtime.

+### At least one positive and one negative test per function

+Every function — and at minimum every **new** function — must have at least one **positive** unit test (the expected input produces the expected result) and at least one **negative** unit test (an invalid, missing, or boundary input is rejected or handled gracefully).
+A function that only ever has a happy-path test is considered untested for review purposes.

+- **Positive**: the documented "good" case returns the documented result, e.g. `body_search()` with a populated word list returns the matching links.
+- **Negative**: the failure or edge case is exercised, e.g. `body_search()` with a `null` list returns an empty string instead of erroring; an `import_mapper()` with a missing mandatory field adds the expected `msg_id` and `is_ok()` becomes false.

+The negative test must assert the *reported* outcome (the `user_message` / `msg_id`, the empty result, the `false` return), never just that "no exception was thrown" — silent failure is itself a defect (see the "Best guess" principle).

+### Tests that depend on data files must be reproducible from a single point of change

+A test that relies on a generated artifact — a JSON import file, an SQL snapshot, an HTML snapshot — must be able to **recreate that artifact from code**, so the artifact never silently diverges from the constants it was built from.
+Apply the one-point-of-change concept: the artifact references a value through a shared constant, and regenerating the artifact uses the same constant.

+This matters most for **import round-trip tests** that create an object, then delete it during cleanup.
+The name used in the import JSON must come from a **reserved test constant** — for words, a reserved test word in `src/main/php/shared/const/words.php` — never a hard-coded string literal in the JSON.

+- **Right**: the test word in the import JSON is generated from `words::SOME_RESERVED_TEST_WORD`, and the same const drives the cleanup `del()` and any re-generation of the import file.
+If the const value changes, regenerating the import file picks up the new value automatically and the test still passes.
+- **Wrong**: the import JSON hard-codes `"Heron"` (or any literal) while the cleanup deletes `words::HERON` — the two drift apart the moment the const changes, the cleanup misses the row, and later runs fail on a leftover duplicate.

+So when adding such a test: (1) add a reserved test entry to `words.php` (or the matching `*_const` file) if none fits, (2) build the import file's name from that const, and (3) use the same const for the post-test cleanup and for any script that regenerates the import file.

 ### Page-based UI tests for component-type renderers